edgelesssys/edgelessrt/3rdparty/openenclave/HACK.md

 ```
 Now you can make changes to both ERT and OE.
 You only need to build ERT which automatically builds the modified OE.

-Once you are done, create a new patch file (within the IDE opened at OE):
+Once you are done, create a new patch file (within `3rdparty/openenclave/openenclave`):
 ```sh
 git diff HEAD^ > ../ert.patch
 ```